 Ronaldo’s first goal came after he entered the German’s box after a brilliant run.
 An attempt to round the goalkeeper with mesmerising footwork encouraged the goalkeeper to give away a penalty, one of which he duly slotted home.

 A single touch to get it out of his feet, followed by a screamer into the top corner of the net was next.

 Third and foremost, a simple tap-in.
 Unfortunately for Leverkusen, this was not the last of Ronaldo Nazário.

-Wonderful, instinctive dribbles from the young samba star, flying past everyone from midfield, regardless of how many people ahead of him.
-Whether it was from the left, the right, or even straight through Leverkusen’s spine, Ronaldo was rampant.
-Rudi Voller of Bayer Leverkusen was left shocked, remarking how he’d never in his life seen an 18-year-old play in such a manner.
+Incredible, instinctive dribbles from the young samba star – flying past everyone from midfield, regardless of how many people were ahead of him.
+Whether from the left, the right, or even straight through Leverkusen’s spine, Ronaldo was rampant.
+Rudi Voller of Bayer Leverkusen was left shocked, remarking how he’d never seen an 18-year-old play in such a manner.

 Ronaldo Nazario: progress at a tender age

 Compared to Cristiano at this tender age, It was clear that he lacked any end product, something that followed him to Manchester.

 Messi had hypnotic ball control and has never lost it, but not the final ball, the finish, or the killer will in front of goal.
 Not yet.

 Combine their two attributes while they were under-21s, and I’m not sure we would have even half of the player that Ronaldo was at 18.
 That is the level we are talking about here.
 A generational talent.
 A phrase that is nonchalantly brandished about these days but rarely correct.